-Agriculture and Livelihoods Social Problem Faced tremendous difficulty in finding legal employment.
+Colombia Name of Area Agriculture and Livelihoods Company Social Problem Faced tremendous difficulty in finding legal employment.
 Out of 7,53,000 housekeepers only 10% are legally employed in Colombia.

-By providing a stable source of income for housekeepers, ensuring the booking and payment for services is done under proper legal conditions that ensure the rights of housekeepers.
+Way of Solution By providing a stable source of income for housekeepers, ensuring the booking and payment for services is done under proper legal conditions that ensure the rights of housekeepers.
 The domestic workers enter an employment agreement including social benefits.

-The company is currently employing 250 housekeepers that service over 3,000 customers.
+Results The company is currently employing 250 housekeepers that service over 3,000 customers.
+Area Agriculture and Livelihoods